-We walked nonstop across hills and rivers, day and night so that we could reach our pick up point.
-On the 26th of May, we arrived in the MBA.
-I estimated the number of enemies to number 1,000 fighters with a fraction of foreign nationals who displayed the same fearless aggression.
-My troops and I always prayed the Psalm 91 for protection before engaging in any operation.
+We walked nonstop across hills and rivers, day and night, so that we could reach our pick-up point.
+On the 26th of May, we arrived at the MBA.
+I estimated the number of enemies to 1,000 fighters, with a fraction of foreign nationals who displayed the same fearless aggression.
+My troops and I prayed Psalm 91 for protection before engaging in any operation.
 Our prayers became our source of strength.

 We noted that the battlefield was in an urban center in the heart of the City of Marawi, which had many restricted areas and presented a host of challenges.
 Compared with our other battles, I reiterated to my troops that our winning edge was our passion to do well and fulfill our duty.
 My battalion penetrated deep into enemy lines in order to rescue the trapped soldiers.
 It took 13 days of combined rigorous trekking under extreme conditions coupled with intense firefights in an urban terrain in order for us to rescue our comrades.
 This was our first victory.

-I confirmed winning the initial battle, but it resulted in the loss of 16 lives.
+I confirmed winning the initial battle, but it resulted in losing 16 lives.
 The first mission of rescuing 16 soldiers from the 51MIC was accomplished.
 During this rescue, the four dead crew members of the 51MIC onboard their burned armored vehicles were recovered.

 — Lt Col Sam Yunque

 (This entry is part of Chapter 3: Stories from the Frontline.)